akpw/akpw/_posts/2025-09-22-Print-and-Organize.md

 tags: [BatchMP Tools, Python, Batch Multimedia Processing]
 ---

 Ever looked at a downloads folder full of mixed media files thinking "I should organize this... later"?
-Now later has arrived, and BatchMP Tools makes it a lot easier.
+Now later has arrived, and BatchMP Renamer makes it a lot easier.

-The latest updates to `renamer` add two new capabilities: **organize** for automatically grouping files into directories, and enhanced **print** functionality with virtual views over the original files structure.
+The latest updates add two new capabilities: **organize** for automatically grouping files into directories, and enhanced **print** functionality with virtual views over the original files structure.

 ## Organize by File Type